abk9778singha/travel-recommend-guide/README.md

 # travel-recommendation

 Do you love travelling ?
-You would find some good recommendations for all the genre.
+You would find some good recommendations for all the genre.<br/>
 Made using React JS with ❤️

 ## Demo -